 Babies aren’t great diggers, but that doesn’t mean they don’t want to try.
 Having a little bucket can be handy for many other reasons and it’s an easy to pack toy.

 Again with the wipes, yes.
 Wipe down toys once they’ve been drug through the dirt to save your little one a mouth full of sand.

 - Water Toys

 - Life Jacket

-If there is a lake or a pool at your campsite, bring some stuff to play with!
+If there is a lake or a pool at your campsite, bring some toys to play with!
 Grab your baby a lifejacket so they can have fun in the pool or on the boat too!

 - Hand Sanitizer